 3: Girls love a guy that has superstrong glutes and hammy’s

-4: Guys really really love a girl that has superstrong glutes and hammy’s!
+4: Guys really love a girl that has superstrong glutes and hammies!

 5: The deadlift Is the absolute best exercise for developing the posterior chain which allows you to be more powerful and functional.

-6: At large amount of back pain comes from weak underdeveloped glutes.
-Not only does the dead lift strengthened the glutes, it also teaches you to stabilize the spine by contracting in strengthening your core muscles.
+6: A significant amount of back pain comes from weak, underdeveloped glutes.
+Not only does the deadlift strengthened the glutes, but it also teaches you to stabilize the spine by contracting in strengthening your core muscles.

 8: Who needs to do cardio when you can hide your belly with an extremely tight lifting belt.
 Talk about creating a V-Taper! 😉